KJackie/awesome-web-nba/README.md

 # NBA Pickem is a free daily nba pick'em
-### NBA pick'em pool website where users can make daily NBA picks and compete against others.
+ NBA pick'em pool website where users can make daily NBA picks and compete against others.
 You can also view live scores, game scoring leaders, and upcoming/previous matches.

-### This is a personal project I created to improve my skills with React and MongoDB.
-The site is currently deployed.
 The frontend is hosted by Netlify and the backend is hosted by Heroku.
 The website is fully responsive and works/looks great on mobile devices.

 ![full-pool](https://user-images.githubusercontent.com/84540947/162833175-4dde667e-fe2c-4710-a10c-a4a87d014016.png)

-## Features

  ## Frontend